Muller-bit/Advanced-Web3-Wallet-Security/Intro.md/wallet_tips.md

 # Mastering Private Key Hygiene: Your Guide to Secure Web3 Wallet Management

 - Dont store your keys in plain text or cloud service provider or password manager
+- Encrypted wallets are second line of defence than plain text

 ## 1. Practice Discretion Regarding Your Crypto Wealth